BATLLÓ BENCH

 Antoni Gaudí | 1852 - 1926

-Original Verliebt.
-Design objects by Antoni Gaudí at TAGWERC Design STORE.
+Originally in love.
+Design objects by Antoni Gaudí at the TAGWERC Design STORE.

-Antoni Gaudí is one of the most famous - if not the most famous - Spanish architects of the 20th century.
-Born in Catalonia, he created a series of fantastic buildings in his home city of Barcelona that still attract millions of visitors every year.
-To match his buildings, Gaudí created a series of furnishings that reflect his design style, 'Modernisme'.
+Antoni Gaudí is one of the most famous—if not the most famous—Spanish architects of the 20th century.
+The Catalan-born architect created a series of fantastic buildings in his hometown of Barcelona, which continue to attract millions of visitors every year.
+To complement his buildings, Gaudí created a range of interior design objects that reflect his design style, Modernisme.